 I didn’t think there was anyway to improve on the texture of this cake with the cheesecake like filling, but adding lemony almonds instead of a traditional brown sugar streusel may be my favorite part of this amazing coffee cake.

-Why you’ll love this Coffee Cake with Cream Cheese Filling
+Why you’ll love this Dreamy Coffee Cake

 - The Texture: Crunchy almond topping, tender and moist cake, and a smooth cream cheese filling make this cake a wonderland of textures and flavors